MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/where-to-get-xdk.md

 Like the XDK, these resources are not public and are only available to ID@Xbox and managed partner developers.

 - Read about using the Xbox Live Development Kit in the [XDK Docs](https://developer.microsoft.com/en-us/games/xbox/partner/development-documentation).
-- For additional help you can consult the [developer forums](https://forums.xboxlive.com/index.html) for community assistance, or contact your account manager.
+- For additional help, consult the [developer forums](https://forums.xboxlive.com/index.html) for community assistance, or contact your account manager.

 ## Install the XDK

 After downloading and installing the XDK, you can integrate Xbox Live into your project.
-See one of these:
+See one of these articles:
 - [Compiling the Xbox Live APIs source shipped with the XDK](compile-the-xdk-xbox-live-api-source.md)
 - [Using Xbox Live APIs built into the XDK](using-xbox-live-apis-built-into-the-xdk.md)